bloxgate/HDG-Auto-Donation-System/README.md

 * Compatibility with different payment processors.
 (Other than PayPal).
 * Multiple TeamSpeak servers
 * Multiple Voice server types.
-* Compatibility with more package types (DarkRP money, Server Ranks, etc etc)
+* Compatibility with more package types (An in-game economy, Server Ranks, etc etc)
+* Fully functioning Admin CP
 * And lots more!

 This donation system is an official product of Higher Dimensions Gaming.